matthewhall78/hello-world/coverLetter.md

 * piloted an system logging solution to help with the need to monitor the uptime and errors of services
 * Soon to release the MVP of a new government wide form designer and publishing service.
 * We have established a capacity to deploy changes rapidly, evident by the average number of pull requests merged over the past 18 months (783 pull requests in under 400 business days).

+**Scrum Master Role**
+> From Jan 2017 to Dec 2018, as the Scrum Master, I coached the product owner and the scrum team on ways to efficiently manage their work and stay focused on the goals and vision of the project.
+The transportation fuels reporting system (TFRS) project was unique in many ways:

+* Formed of a new Agile team using the innovative "sprint with us" procurement process
+* Coordinated and setup a physical lab space for the team to work, and made arrangments for the purchase of equipment
+* Lead the transition between software development methodologies, from a traditional project management approach to following the agile principles and values
+* Learned about DevOps pipelines and cloud native technologies
+* Adopted new product management tools for backlog management and product roadmaps
+* Encouraged developers who had to learn new programming languages

+> During all of that time we were working in an open lab space under the constant microscope of executives who were touring the building every couple days.
+Even with all that overhead and all those pressures the product team was still able deliver a minimal viable product to production in under a year.

 ## Delivering Digital Products and Managing Service Offerings:  _13 years experience_
 * Between April 2007 and now I have worked in the following roles: